-26 EU Member States participated in the enhanced cooperation procedure to establish the unitary patent (including the UK).
-However unless these states have also ratified the UPCA then the unitary patent (UP) will not be effective in their jurisdictions (aside from the issues surrounding the measure applying in a state that leaves the EU).
-Poland has participated in the UP but have not signed the Unified Patent Court Agreement (UPCA) and so the UP will not have effect there, nor will it apply to Croatia or Spain which have still not signed the UPCA or participated in the UP.
+26 EU Member States participated in the enhanced cooperation procedure to establish the unitary patent (including the UK which has now withdrawn).
+However unless these states have also ratified the Unified Patent Court Agreement (UPCA) then the unitary patent (UP) will not be effective in their jurisdictions.
+Poland has participated in the UP but has not signed the UPCA and so the UP will not have effect there, nor will it apply to Croatia or Spain which have still not signed the UPCA or participated in the UP.
 Now the UK is not in the UPC system nor the EU, UPs will not have effect in the UK either.

 See the table produced by the Council of Europe which shows which have signed and which states have then ratified (with dates) the UPCA.
-Since no non-Member State countries are able to take part in the UPCA on its current drafting, the UP will not extend to all EPC countries in relation to which it is currently possible to request EP designations.
+Since no non-Member State countries are able to take part in the UPCA on its current drafting, the UP will not extend to all the EPC states in relation to which it is currently possible to request EP designations.
 Aside from the EU states mentioned above, all non-EU EPC states will also be excluded.

 EU Member States where the UP will not apply (given the current state of UP participation and UPCA ratification):

 - Spain – has declined involvement in UP or UPC and has challenged the use of the enhanced cooperation procedure to establish the UP and the language regime at the Court of Justice of the European Union which rejected both attempts (see our IP e-bulletin of 5 May 2015 on the CJEU's decision to reject the latest challenges).

 - Poland – participated in enhanced cooperation establishing the UP but has said it will not sign the UPC (for now), thus a UP will not be enforceable in Poland since enforcement can only occur via the UPC.